You are currently viewing First Nations and the BC Marine Trails

 b) Back to the basics

-Why is the BCMT engaging with a particular Nation?
+Why engage with a particular Nation?
 Do we need help from the government at times?

 We certainly begin by acknowledging a Nation’s interests and use of lands and waters.
 We may be seeking help for a Marine Trail (Cape Scott) or specific sites on a trail (that is, pullouts on either side of Quatsino Narrows).
 We provide data based on a traditional territory.
 In some instances, sites are removed from our map to protect archaeological or historical locations.

 Our Marine Trail Code of Conduct is a type of visitor guideline which recognizes traditional lands and the importance of stewardship and conservation.
-Our Code is front and centre on our map and website.
-It’s important that recreationists respect a territory.
-This is part of our engagement process.
+Our Code sits front and centre on our map and website.
+It’s important that recreationists respect a territory as part of an engagement process.

 Safety is another pillar of our organization.
-In our negotiations of a protocol or agreement, the emphasis on marine traveler safety is very important.
+In our negotiations of a protocol or agreement, the emphasis on marine traveler safety becomes important.

 Our guiding principles encompass working proactively with Aboriginal Peoples to build mutually beneficial relationships based on a shared understanding of our respective rights and interests.
 We respect existing and asserted Aboriginal treaty rights.
 We respect communities’ assertions regarding their traditional territories.
 We also want to emphasize early and timely discussions with local Aboriginal communities.

-It was back to the basics in 2018/19.
+In 2018/19 we went back to the basics.
 Like most organizations we had to establish our guiding principles and follow some key rules about being consistent, ‘do what you say you will do’, and adapt and look for synergies that emerge during engagement.
 As we move into 2022, we can apply our general approach and guiding principles to assist with specific and situational approaches.

 c) Specific and Situational Approaches